 Progression School Coach ratings align with the British Skydiving membership year.
 Evaluations can be conducted from 1st January each year to be re-rated for the coming BS year – so they will be evaluated from 1st January 2023 for their rating to be renewed on 1st April 2023.

 In return for being evaluated annually, Progression School Coaches receive benefits, starting with one packing ticket per coaching jump and growing to include staff rates on tickets and a block of 20 free jumps as their experience and currency grow.

 These benefits recognise the amazing work our Coaches do, and incentivise currency and experience to help them be the best coaches they can be for our students.

 Benefits reset every year on the 1st April.
-All grade 1 coaching jumps count toward benefits numbers.
+All coaching jumps count toward benefits numbers.
 The student must buy a Coached Ticket in order for these to count.

 Load organising also counts toward coaching numbers, meaning organisers are also recognised for their work – providing they too have passed an evaluation.

 Becoming a Coach

 For those people who want to become a Coach, the Progression School exists to make that pathway much more clear and fair.
 We want anyone to feel empowered to become a Coach, and we support those people through training, mentorship and ongoing investment.

 To become a Coach in FS, you will start with attendance at Coach the Coaches – Foundation, an event which we run twice yearly to share all the knowledge needed to become a coach, including a Methods of Instruction brief (a necessary pre-requisite of achieving a British Skydiving rating), an introduction to the principles of good instruction, an outline of the necessary content of the briefs, and practical practice of teaching others.